Mean Field Games with Reflected Dynamics: Abstract

 \section{Abstract}

-This paper establishes an equilibrium existence result for a class of Mean Field Games involving Reflected Stochastic Differential Equations.
-The proof relies on the framework of relaxed controls and martingale problems.
+This paper establishes the existence of an equilibrium for a class of mean field games governed by reflected stochastic differential equations.
+The analysis is developed within the framework of relaxed controls and the associated martingale problem, providing a flexible approach that ensures the compactness and continuity properties required for the existence proof.
+Under a suitable convexity assumption, we recover an equilibrium for the original (non-relaxed) mean field game.
+Furthermore, by imposing a uniform ellipticity condition, we establish the existence of a Markovian equilibrium.

 {\bf Keywords}: Mean field games; Relaxed control; Compactification method; Controlled martingale problem; Reflected stochastic differential equations. \\ \textbf{MSC2020:} 49N80, 60H30, 93E20, 60G07 .